 The Samsung Galaxy S3: for many, the most well-rounded Samsung smartphone ever.
-Even years after it was released the S3 is still proudly assisting many Android fans' lives.
-If you're a life long S3 lover or recent convert, we've pulled together the ultimate guide to Galaxy S3 tips and tricks, features, tweaks and hacks to help you get the most out of your phone and have a bit of fun with it too.
+Even years after its release, the S3 is still proudly assisting many Android fans' lives.
+Whether you're a life-long S3 lover or recent convert, we've pulled together the ultimate guide to Galaxy S3 tips and tricks, features, tweaks and hacks to help you get the most out of your phone and have a bit of fun with it, too.

 Record and save music from the FM tuner

 Granted, listening to the radio isn’t so popular anymore considering you can stream music using Spotify or Google Play Music, among the many other services, but radio has less of a draining impact on your battery (not to mention the fact it doesn’t use your mobile data).

 If you don’t have a ton of songs already saved on your microSD card, or you're looking to free up some space, radio is a good option.
 You can even record FM radio and store it on your internal memory!

 The worst thing is getting notifications in the middle of the night when you are just trying to get a decent night’s sleep.
 The Galaxy S3 has a Blocking Mode that you can switch on or off in the settings of your phone under the Device subcategory.

 By tapping on ‘Blocking mode’ you will be able to customize what you would like to block, whether it is incoming calls, notifications, alarms, timers or LED indicators, for all time or just a specific period.
 You can, however, ensure that emergency calls are able to get through to you at any point in time by specifying ‘allowed contacts’.